 Please contact us to let us know how we can assist you or to find out how to get involved at firstname.lastname@example.org.

 The LGBT/Queer Studies and Services Institute is located in the Professional Development Annex building at 205 S. Main Street.
 Enter on the north side of the building.
 Some limited parking will be available.
-As of 5 May 2018 the Institute will not be holding open hours until fall semester.
-If you do need into the Institute, please email the Institute at LGBTQ@IllinoisState.edu or call Eric Willey at 309-438-7447 (most Mondays-Fridays 8:00-4:30).
-Have a great summer, and thank you all for everything you did to make ISU a better place for everyone.
+The Institute is not holding open hours for the summer 2020 semester.